Eupen dialect: Classification

 The Eupener dialect is part of a dialect continuum between Limburgish and Ripuarian.
-While Limburgish dialects are considered Low Franconian (like well as Dutch), Ripuarian is considered to be West Central German.
+Klaus-Jürgen Fiacre considers it to be a Low Franconian variety, and therefore closer to the former.

 Geographic distribution

 Today, it is used less than other similar dialects in adjacent municipalities, like the dialects of Welkenraedt, Gemmenich or Montzen east of Eupen.
 The younger residents of Eupen tend to speak Standard German instead.
 West of Eupen, Wallonian dialects of French are spoken.

 Status

-As the Eupen dialect is used by the German minority in Belgium, it is considered to be a dialect of German just like Ripuarian.
+As the Eupen dialect is used by the German minority in Belgium, it is considered to be a dialect of German just like Ripuarian in Germany.